adata111/brick-carnival/README.md

 ### Overview
 This a terminal-based arcade game in Python3, inspired by the classic brick-breaker game.
 The player will be using a paddle with a bouncing ball to smash a wall of bricks and make high scores!
 The objective of the game is to break all the bricks as fast as possible and beat the highest score!
 You lose a life when the ball touches the ground below the paddle.
+Different sounds are played when different events (like life lost, brick collision, wall collision, laser shoot, etc.) occur.

 ### To start the game
 - Open the terminal in full screen